Jialin-1290/DS4420-Project/README.md

 The data is split into training data and testing data.
 We use 80% of the data for training and 20% for testing.
 The model is fitted on log-transformed prices using Gibbs sampling.
-A normal prior is used for the regression coefficients, and an inverse-gamma prior is used for Sigma².
+A zero-mean normal prior with variance controlled by `tau2` is used for the regression coefficients, and an inverse-gamma prior is used for Sigma².
 Posterior predictive draws are generated on the log scale.
 After prediction, the forecast values are transformed back to the original price scale.